Data Visualisation Tools

 • A tabular format for data

-• Can be used to present information in a more organized and readable way
+• Can be used to present information in a more organised and readable way

 • Allows for easy comparison of data